-Built between 1910 and 1911 by architect Nathan Wyeth, this house was commissioned by Emily Eames MacVeagh as a gift to her husband, Franklin MacVeagh, a Chicago businessman who was then Secretary of the Treasury under President Taft.
-Emily MacVeagh purchased the land from developer Mary Foote Henderson, who was actively engaged in transforming Meridian Hill into an elite residential and diplomatic community.
+Emily MacVeagh purchased land from developer Mary Foote Henderson (1841-1931), who actively engaged in transforming Meridian Hill into an elite residential and diplomatic community.
 The MacVeagh House, built in 1911 by architect Nathan C. Wyeth (1870-1963), was one of the first results of her plans.
-After Mrs. MacVeagh’s death, her husband sold the property to the government of Mexico.
+After MacVeagh’s death, her husband sold the property to the government of Mexico.
 By then, Meridian Hill was already home to a number of other embassies, including the French, Swiss, Spanish, Cuban, Polish, and Lithuanian.

-The Mexican government, in a successful attempt to enhance the Mansion's splendor, added a portico to the Italian-style facade.
-The interior of this magnificent Mansion has aesthetically integrated and combined different styles and shapes, reflecting the dynamics of Mexican culture.
-The main hall, inspired by late 15th century Italian architecture, is a majestic setting for the mahogany English banister, the 18th century Mexican altarpiece, and a three-story mural by Roberto Cueva del Río.
+The Mexican government, in a successful attempt to enhance the mansion’s splendor, added a portico to the Italian-style façade.
+The interior of the building has aesthetically integrated and combined different styles and shapes, reflecting the dynamics of Mexican culture.
+The main hall, inspired by late-fifteenth century Italian architecture, is a majestic setting for the mahogany English banister, the eighteenth century Mexican altarpiece, and a three-story mural by Roberto Cueva del Río.

 DC Inventory: December 20, 2012

 National Register: February 13, 2013